frederic-perez/AmE-dictionary/data/dictionary.md

 __grungy__ :two::hammer:
 __grunt__ _n_ :seven: __1__ A deep guttural sound. __2__ _Slang_ An infantryman in the US military, especially in the Vietnam War. _Grunts and generals._ _You'll have as many troopers as you need for the grunt work._ __3__ _Slang_ One who performs routine or mundane tasks. _The grunt work._
 __grunted__ _v_ :four::hammer:
+__GTFO__ _idiom_ __1__ _rude slang_ An abbreviation for "get the fuck out," an angry imperative for someone to leave, leave one alone, or stop what they are doing. _If she's going to make snarky comments about my food, then she can just GTFO._ __2__ _rude slang_ An abbreviation for "get the fuck out" used to express surprise at what one has just been told.
+Although the use of "fuck" can be offensive, this usage of the phrase is not intended to be rude. _You got the job?
+GTFO!_
 __guard__ :mute:[g~~u~~ard]
 __guess__ :mute:[g~~u~~ess]
 __guesstimate__ _n informal_ An estimate based on conjecture.